Talwind1/FinalProject/README.md

 ## App Instructions:

 - This app is a platform to connect between users for renting a dress for 24 hours.
-- Each user can choose a dress and make a contact to the dress owner, by Whatsapp.
+- Each user can choose a dress and can make a contact with a dress owner, by Whatsapp.
-- Only Signed Users can add their dresses for rent, and saved their liked items
+- Signed Users can add their dresses for rent, and saved their favorite items.

 ## Acknoledgements